isabella232/campaign-learn.en/help/content-creation/create-and-design-email-deliveries.md

 ---
-title: Design and create email deliveries
+title: Create and design email deliveries
 description: Understand the process of creating an email delivery and learn how to design and personalize email content.
 feature: Email, Email Design, Personalization
 kt: 7847